 A short drive north of Big Bear Lake is Holcomb Valley and what little remains of the historic ghost town of Belleville.
-During the 1860s, Holcomb Valley was the richest gold mining area of southern California supporting some 10,000 residents.
-Belleville, the largest town in Holcomb Valley almost overtook San Bernardino as the county seat.
+During the 1860s, Holcomb Valley was the richest gold mining area of southern California, supporting some 10,000 residents.
+Belleville, the largest town in Holcomb Valley, almost overtook San Bernardino as the county seat.

 Gold was first discovered here by William F. Holcomb in 1860.
-After Holcomb filed five gold claims, word spread fast and prospectors rushed to the area.
+After Holcomb filed five gold claims, word spread fast, and prospectors rushed to the area.
 Before long, a gold camp sprang up east of where the gold was first discovered.

 On a fourth of July celebration, Mrs. Jed Van Dusen made a flag out of her petticoats.
-To honor her for her patriotism, the town was named after her daughter Belle, the first child to be born in the camp.
+To honor her for her patriotism, the town was named after her daughter Belle, the first child born in the camp.

 1860 was also an election year, and the population of Holcomb Valley was growing so fast that the voters soon outnumbered the rest of the county.
-One of the matters that needed to be decided was where the San Bernardino county seat would be located.
+One of the matters that needed to be decided was where the San Bernardino county seat would be.
 The city of San Bernardino barely won the contest by only two votes.

 Though the Holcomb Valley gold rush was the largest in Southern California, it only lasted about a year.
-While limited mining continues, even to this day, the Mother Load vein has never found.
+While limited mining continues, even to this day, the Mother Load vein has never been found.

 Today Belleville is a hiker’s paradise with very little to show of its former glory days.
 There are a couple of old graves, some mining shafts, a simple cabin, and a few pieces of mining equipment lying about the area.

 Currently, there are still more than 2,000 claims being worked by hobbyist prospectors.